-Football Manager 2021 has entered its Beta stage meaning anyone who pre-ordered FM21 is now getting stuck into the latest instalment of the world's best football management simulator.
+Football Manager 2022 is here and that means that football fanatics across the globe are now getting stuck into the latest instalment of the world's best football management simulator.

 We have loaded up a large database with each of the top five European leagues, the Premier League, Ligue 1, Bundesliga, Serie A, and La Liga.
 Other, possibly better, players will be available if you load up a bigger database.

 In terms of a formation, we're going with a 4-2-3-1 with two central midfielders, a creative attacking midfielder with two advanced wingers on either side of him, and a loan striker.
 The goalkeeper will be protected by a flat back-four containing full-backs that will push on and provide extra width.

 As you will find, most of the players are ‘golden-oldies' but they still have the stats to do the business at different levels or would make excellent back-ups for those managing on a tight budget.

 Miguel Angel Moya (GK)

 Moya made his name at Mallorca in the mid to late 2000s before making a move to Valencia in 2009.
 After a disappointing 3-years at Los murciélagos Moya moved to Getafe after a successful loan spell.
 The goalkeeper had a really good run of form and ended up signing for Atletico Madrid in the summer of 2014 where he played 36 times in the league before moving to Real Sociedad in 2018.
 Moya has never represented Spain at senior level but did play in all age groups from U16 to U21 between 2000-2006.
 As you can see, even at the age of 37 Moya would still command a starting role at some clubs and would make an excellent No.2 at others.